Work from home airline jobs are becoming more and more common as airlines are moving their support services out of the office and into homes.

 - Superb at communicating – Both written and verbal, especially if you’re going to handle both voice and chat support.

-- Equipped with Problem-solving skills – Most of the customer support jobs come with ready-made templates you can use to reply to inquiries.
-However, there still requires some problem-solving to get the job done more effectively.
+- Equipped with problem-solving skills – Most of the customer support jobs come with ready-made templates you can use to reply to inquiries.
+However, some complicated problems require some problem solving to get the job done more effectively.

-- Highly organized and detail-oriented – At the end of the day, your job relies largely on making sure the customer feels taken care of.
+- Highly organized and detail-oriented – Your job relies largely on making sure the person on the other end of the line, whether they are a customer or an airline employee, feels taken care of.
 You can only pull this off if you know the airline’s products and services from top to bottom.

-Just like in any contact centers, schedules can be pretty tight.
-Yes, even if you’re working from home, you might be assigned shifting schedules that eat up your weekends, holidays and nighttime.
+In addition, just like in any contact center, schedules can be pretty tight.
+Yes, even if you’re working from home, you might be assigned shifting schedules that may eat up your weekends, holidays, and evenings.

 The hourly rate of work-from-home airline jobs isn’t that great, but if you’re in between jobs or prefer to skip the daily commute in exchange for lower pay, then the $10 to $15 hourly rate could work for you.

-Working from home as an airline reservation agent may be low-paying, but it’s a legitimate way of earning money.
+Working airline jobs from home may start as a low-paying job, but it’s a legitimate way of earning money.